divyaharke/Hostel-Management-System/README.md

 # Hostel-Management-System
-This Project maintains all the Hostel Student Information
+This Project maintains all the Hostel Student Information.
+This system will provide full information about a student in the hostel like students personal information, room details, fees details, mess, amount etc.
+Database used in this project- PostgreSQL